-This competition also features a dual-prize track, with one track focusing on standard models and another track focusing on computationally efficient models.
+The last two Feedback competitions also featured a dual-prize track, with one track focusing on standard models and another track focusing on computationally efficient models.
 The computationally efficient track incentivizes participants to create models that are more environmentally friendly and easier to adapt to real-world educational contexts.
-The algorithms developed will help students receive more individualized feedback on their writing!
+The algorithms developed across all competition will help students receive more individualized feedback on their writing!

 Effective writing is a critical skill for success in college and career, but few students graduate high school as proficient writers with less than a third of high school seniors being proficient writers, according to the National Assessment of Educational Progress (NAEP).
 Unfortunately, low-income, Black and Hispanic students fare far worse, with less than 15 percent considered proficient writers.

 One way to help students improve their writing is to give students more opportunities to write and receive feedback on their writing.
 However, assigning more writing to students places a larger burden on teachers to generate timely feedback.
 One potential solution is the use of automated writing evaluation (AWE) systems, which can evaluate student writing and provide feedback independently.